Boron supplement for bone health, how effective is it, what is the right dosage, by Ray Sahelian, M.D.

 Boric acid and inorganic borates are abundant in nature.
 They are widely used in industrial, agricultural, cosmetic, and numerous smaller applications.
 These compounds are toxic to all species tested at high doses, but they are not carcinogenic or mutagenic.
 The major toxicities are reproductive and developmental.
 Testicular effects occurred at approximately 26 mg boron equivalents/kg body weight per day.
 New data on endocrine toxicity includes altered follicle stimulating hormone and testosterone.
 Because these hormonal changes may be secondary effects of testicular toxicity, borates are not suspect as endocrine disrupters.
 The most sensitive of all the endpoints are prenatal growth and morphologic development in the rat.
 Considering the estimated human exposure levels and a safety factor of 30, humans are not at significant risk of reproductive failure due to borates from environmental sources.
 The margin of exposure is estimated at 72 for males and 129 for females.
 Thus, the likelihood of human toxicity caused by boric acid and inorganic borates from exposure during normal activities is remote.

-Triple Boron by Source Naturals became available in 2006.
+Triple Boron by Source Naturals is available.
 They claim, "Boron is excellent for strengthening bones and bone mineral density, and also promotes healthy brain and cognitive function."

 Q. I am taking boron to increase testosterone up to 9 mg a day.
-Does boron increase testosterone?
+Does it increase testosterone?

 A. In a rat study, boron did increase testosterone levels.
 However, whether this is maintained in the long run is difficult to say.
 Also, the long term risks of boron supplementation are not clearly understood.
 Boron excess may have toxic effects on reproductive function.

-I take female vitamins containing black cohosh and soy (not knowing how much...not listed).
+I take female vitamins containing black cohosh and soy.
 The supplement also has 2 mg of boron.
-I also have Osteoporosis and take a liquid calcium supplement containing the most absorbable form of calcium (calcium citrate).
+I also have osteoporosis and take a liquid calcium supplement containing the most absorbable form of calcium (calcium citrate).
 The product has 750 mcgs of boron.
 What I want to know is how much boron is safe to take with black cohosh and soy?
 (I feel great with taking the liquid calcium...and it also helps with Osteoporosis and a little bit of arthiritis that I have).
 I am feeling much more flexible, as I was taking apple cider vinegar for my acid reflux / hiatal hernina / stomach ulcer.....of which I no longer have symptoms of....as changed my diet.
 Thanks much, as I am unable to find the answer on any website.

 There is no research regarding the safety or interaction of boron with black cohosh and soy products, and no research on the multi year safety of using this mineral as a supplement therefore it is difficult to know or advise.